MothTrain/OctaveAudioScripts/README.md

 Equivalent of calling MovingAverageLPF(*Envelope_Size, "Audios/Default.wav", "Out/MovingAverageLPF.wav"*).

 ### MovingAverageLPF(*Envelope_Size, In_Path, Out_Path*)
 A Moving average, Finite Impulse Response.
 Low Pass filter for audio.<br> It uses an unweighted convolution that takes the mean of an envelope of samples, creating a new sample.
 The envelope has a size of *Envelope_Size*.
 At the beginning of its convolution, where it does not have enough data for the full envelope, it performs and average on the data it has.
 This is to prevent the start of the input from being truncated (See diagram below).

 ![Diagram of Moving Average Convolution](DocImages/MovingAverage.gif) <br>
-A diagram showing how the Moving Average LPF behaves on a vector.
+A diagram showing how the Moving Average LPF behaves on a vector that represents audio.
 Envelope_Size = 4

 We can see below how the Moving Average LPF effectively filters a 500Hz signal buried in noise (Middle), creating a clearer signal (Bottom) without a significant loss in amplitude, compared to the original sinusoid with no noise added (Top) <br>